Balvarran

 Balvarran is an old laird's house and estate in Strathardle, Perth and Kinross.
 It is situated to the east of the River Ardle, a mile east of Enochdhu.
 In 1554 the Earl of Atholl granted a charter of the lands of Invercrosky and Whitefield to Baron Ruadh, who built a house on the land which he named Balvarran, meaning Township of the Baron.
+John Reid (British Army officer) founder of the chair of music at University of Edinburgh and composer of the march known as The Garb of Old Gaul was born at Balvarran on 13 February 1721.

 The existing house, which is category B listed, dates back to the 17th century and was completed in 1641.
 Just three years later, in 1644, it was burnt to the ground by the James Graham, 1st Marquess of Montrose.
 In more recent times cannonballs fired by Montrose's men have been found in the immediate proximity of the house.
 It was soon rebuilt and later underwent further additions, including a porch, entrance hall, billiards room, kennels and stables designed by Sir Robert Lorimer in 1895.
 The entrance hall and billiard room include fine plasterwork ceilings.

 There are three marriage lintels at the property although it is believed all of the dates relate to completion of building works as opposed to the date of marital union.
 The earliest of these lintels bears the date 1641.

-Though the exact circumstances are unclear the Duke of Atholl granted the property to James Stormonth of Lednathie in 1783.
+Though the exact circumstances are unclear the Duke of Atholl granted the property to James Stormonth of Lednathie in 1781.
 Moir Tod Stormonth Darling, Lord Stormonth Darling lived at Balvarran between 1894 and 1912.
 Balvarran remains the home of the Stormonth Darling family.